zineb-SABBAB/learn-git-pytest/README.md

-# Git, Testing, and CI Learning Repository
+g# Git, Testing, and CI Learning Repository

 This repository is designed for first-year engineering students to learn essential software engineering practices: Git version control, automated testing with pytest, and Continuous Integration (CI) using GitHub Actions.
 The Python exercises serve as a vehicle for practicing these concepts.